→ Prices start from $2304 or £1297 for 2 weeks

-It’s your turn to make a difference ( and go M.A.D) on marine conservation, in one of Africa’s most incredible gems, the tropical paradise of Zanzibar.
+It’s your turn to go M.A.D. (make a difference) on marine conservation, in one of Africa’s most incredible gems, the tropical paradise of Zanzibar.
 You will be at the forefront of promoting responsible dolphin tourism, through vital research and ethical practices.

 The dolphin tourism industry generates essential income for an otherwise very poor island, with a huge array of marine life, wildlife and more on offer.

 Become part of our mission to strike the right balance between allowing for tourism to grow, benefiting the local community and people of Zanzibar while conserving dolphins and marine life for many more generations to come.

 Why we do this project

 Established in 2013, this project was developed to investigate the damaging impacts of marine tourism on the dwindling dolphin population.

 Alongside our partnership with Es Salaam University, volunteers are fully involved with providing credible and meaningful data, to support the implementation of ethical, tourism policies.